Fibrantly generated weak factorization systems: Fibrant generation

 We will consider pairs $(\cl,\crr)$ of classes of morphisms on a locally presentable category $\ck$ such that $\crr=\cl^\square$ and $\cl={}^\square\crr$.
 We will call these pairs \textit{saturated}.
 A saturated pair is called \textit{cofibrantly generated} if $\crr=\cx^\square$ for a set $\cx$ and \textit{fibrantly generated} if $\cl={}^\square{\cy}$ for a set $\cy$.

 A saturated pair $(\cl,\crr)$ is called a \textit{weak factorization system} if every morphism of $\ck$ factorizes as an $\cl$-morphism followed by an $\crr$-morphism.
-Every cofibrantly generated pair in a locally presentable category is a weak factorization system \cite{Be}).
+Every cofibrantly generated saturated pair in a locally presentable category is a weak factorization system \cite{Be}.

 \begin{pb} { \em Is every fibrantly generated pair $(\cl,\crr)$ a weak factorization system? } \end{pb} In what follows, $0$ will denote an initial object of $\ck$ and $1$ a terminal one.
-An object $K$ is $\cl$-\textit{injective} if $K\to 1$ is in $\cl^\square$ and $\crr$-\textit{projective} if $0\to K$ is in ${}^\square\crr$. $\cl$-$\Inj$ or $\crr$-$\Proj$ denote the full subcategories of $\ck$ consisting of $\cl$-injectives or $\crr$-projectives, resp.
+An object $K$ is $\cl$-\textit{injective} if $K\to 1$ is in $\cl^\square$ and $\crr$-\textit{projective} if $0\to K$ is in ${}^\square\crr$. $\cl$-$\Inj$ or $\crr$-$\Proj$ denote the full subcategories of $\ck$ consisting of $\cl$-injectives or $\crr$-projectives, respectively.
+A \emph{small projectivity class} is a class of the form $\crr$-$\Proj$ where $\crr$ is a set.
 A class of morphisms $\cl$ is \textit{left-cancellable} if $gf\in\cl$ implies that $f\in\cl$.
 In a category with products, an $\cl$-\textit{cogenerator} is a set $\cg$ of objects such that, for every object $K$, the canonical morphism

 is in $\cl$ (see \cite{AHRT1}).